dprojects/getDimensions/Docs/README.md

 ## Which one should I choose?

 Personally, I used to design everything with `Cube` furniture part.
-With calculator and `Cube Placement` option I was able to design any furniture I needed, even some tools like doweling jig.
-Designing simple furniture with `Cube` takes about 5 minutes and You can just use `CTRL-C` and `CTRL-V` keys to multiply `Cube` furnitur parts quickly, move them and change some dimensions if needed.
+With calculator and `Placement` option I was able to design any furniture I needed, even some tools like doweling jig.
+Designing simple furniture with `Cube` takes about 5 minutes and You can just use `CTRL-C` and `CTRL-V` keys to multiply `Cube` furniture part quickly, move it and change some dimensions if needed.

 However, I see the power of `Pad`.
 The `Pad` furniture part is better supported by FreeCAD.
 I would say, this is how it should be designed under the FreeCAD.
-First You should create `Sketch` object, make it fully constrained and `Pad` at the end.
-It takes more time and effort but You can use more transformations then.
-If You are new FreeCAD user and You want design single furniture, just start with `Cube`.
+First You should create `Sketch` object, make it fully constrained and use `Pad` option on the fully constrained `Sketch`.
+It takes more time and effort but You can use more transformations then and such furniture is more compliant with FreeCAD point of view.

+However, if You are new FreeCAD user and You want design single furniture, I would recommend to start with `Cube`.
 Later You can extend You knowledge, use `Pad` and You will be able to use the full power of FreeCAD.

 ## Basic furniture example